dylanIsAbear/HuskyShareOrigin/README.md

 * `templates/fragments` - html fragments.
 Not to be served standalone.
 Only to be included in other html files.

 ### APIs used
-* RESTFUL structure
+* RESTFUL structure, found more at https://restfulapi.net/rest-architectural-constraints/
-* JSON when dissolving HTTP request/response
+* JSON when dissolving HTTP request/response, JWT library from https://github.com/auth0/java-jwt
-* Shiro as Security manager
+* Shiro as Security manager, more about Apache Shiro at https://shiro.apache.org/tutorial.html
+* Spring/Spring boot, Spring tutorial https://www.baeldung.com/spring-boot
+* Spring data jpa with JDBC & MySQL
+* Nginx as cluster, beginner guide of Nginx and cluster at http://nginx.org/en/docs/beginners_guide.html